Reinforcement Learning from Hierarchical Critics: Method

-The novelty of this study proofs the concept that considering multiple critics from different levels is beneficial for training in a hierarchical multi-agent reinforcement learning framework.
-The assumption is that the higher-level critic would be beneficial for the agent who only uses the critic of the layer around itself.
-Thus, we address the modified advantage function performed by the maximum function in a union set, based on the baseline, the benchmark algorithm - Proximal Policy Optimization (PPO).
+To propagate the critics in the hierarchies, we propose RLHC by considering multiple cooperative critics in two levels of the hierarchy.
+RLHC aims to speed up the learning process and increase the cumulative rewards, as we assign each agent to receive information from both local and global critics.
+The novelty of this study is that it supports the concept that considering information from multiple critics at different levels is beneficial for training in a hierarchical reinforcement learning framework.
+The assumption is that a higher-level critic will be beneficial for an agent who was previously able to use only the critic in its surrounding layer.
+Thus, we address the modified advantage function performed by the maximum function in a union set based on the baseline, the benchmark PPO algorithm.

-\subsection{Baseline: The Benchmark PPO}
+\subsection{Baseline: the Benchmark PPO}

-PPO-based RL algorithms have performed comparably to or better than state-of-the-art approaches while being much simpler to implement and tune.
-In particular, PPO has become the benchmark reinforcement learning algorithm at OpenAI \footnote{https://openai.com/blog/openai-baselines-ppo} and Unity \footnote{https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md} because of its ease of use and good performance.
-Here, we use the PPO as the baseline to validate experiment environments as well as starting points for the development of novel algorithms.
+PPO performs comparably to or better than other state-of-the-art RL methods and became the benchmark reinforcement learning algorithm at OpenAI \footnote{https://openai.com/blog/openai-baselines-ppo} and Unity \footnote{https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md} due to its ease of use and good performance.
+Here, we use PPO as both a baseline to validate the experiments and as a starting point to develop a novel RLHC algorithm.